They find “significant amounts of water” in the “Grand Canyon” of Mars

 The water lies below the surface of the canyon system and was detected by the orbiter’s FREND instrument, or Fine Resolution Epithermal Neutron Detector.
 This instrument is capable of mapping hydrogen in the upper meter of Martian soil.

-Most of the water on Mars is found in the planet’s polar regions and remains frozen as ice water.
+Most of the water on Mars is found in the polar regions of the planet and remains frozen as ice water.
 Valles Marineris is located south of the planet’s equator, where temperatures are generally not cold enough for water ice to remain.

 The observations were collected by the orbiter between May 2018 and February 2021.
 Previously, other orbiters searched for water just below the Martian surface and detected small amounts under the Martian dust.
 A study detailing the findings published Wednesday in the journal Icarus.

-“With (the Trace Gas Orbiter) we can look down to a meter below this layer of dust and see what is really happening below the surface of Mars and, more importantly, locate water-rich ‘oases’ they couldn’t be detected with instruments, “study author Igor Mitrofanov, principal investigator at the FREND neutron telescope, said in a statement.
+“With (the Trace Gas Orbiter) we can look down to a meter below this layer of dust and see what is really happening below the surface of Mars and, more importantly, locate ‘oases’ rich in water. they couldn’t be detected with instruments, “study author Igor Mitrofanov, principal investigator at the FREND neutron telescope, said in a statement.

 FREND revealed an area with an unusually large amount of hydrogen in the colossal Valles Marineris canyon system: assuming the hydrogen we see is bound to water molecules, up to 40% of the near-surface material in this region appears to be water. “.